rollingstarky/XueshuCrawler/README.md

 The data was stored to a Json file and also your Mysql database.
 It uses PhantomJS headless browser to render JavaScript and get the abstracts of papers.

+`cd visualization`
+`python plot.py`

+Use `wordcloud` to render the key words of papers fetched before